Skip navigation

 • believe, believe in

-”To believe” (no preposition) means you trust a person or you believe that something is true or correct.
+To believe someone or something means you trust or think someone or something is true or correct.

 Examples: believe

 • John says he is rich.
-I believe him him because he has a large house and two expensive cars.
+I believe him because he has a large house and two expensive cars.

-• Pedro says he can run a mile in 5 minutes.
+• Pedro says he can run a mile in 6 minutes.
 I don’t believe him.

-• I believe it’s time to leave.
+• I believe that it’s time to leave.

 Examples: believe in